iqbal-arif/Codecademy/Full_Stack_Engineer/Concepts/Color Theory/color.wheel.md

 For instance, if we stick with blue being our main color, we would then select red-orange and yellow-green as the pairing combinations.
 This creates a triangle of colors within the color wheel and gives us a wider palette to choose from.

 Triadic color schemes are useful in that they create a sense of equality, vibrancy, and security in your designs.

+12. Color Psychology

+Even though we’ve explored multiple possibilities in terms of selecting color schemes, when it comes down to choosing the right combinations, a designer must determine the “feel” of their website.

+Every color has a different context and meaning, and color psychology can impact how people perceive a design and relate to the colors used.
+Choosing the right colors can help nonverbally communicate the context and emotion of a product or service.

+Each color has a specific meaning (both positive and negative), which can evoke emotions from a user.
+For instance, here’s a list of words often associated with colors:

+1. Red: Passionate, energetic, angry
+2. Orange: Optimistic, playful, fun
+3. Yellow: Welcoming, intellectual, impatient
+4. Green: Prosperous, balanced, growing
+5. Blue: Peaceful, loyal, cold
+6. Purple: Imaginative, royal, spiritual
+7. Gray: Unemotional, compromising
+8. White: Innocent, pure
+9. Black: Luxurious, powerful

+It’s also important to note that color associations may vary from other parts of the world as well.
+However, when selecting colors, be sure to choose ones that help reinforce the overall message and tone of the website!